SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <span style="font-style:Italic;font-size:24px;color:Black;">Free Grace Theology</span>

 Free grace theology was systematized by theologians such as Dr.’s Charles Ryrie and Zane Hodges in the 1980s as a response to Lordship Salvation.
-The following description was supplied by Dr. Charles C. Ryrie in [Basic Theology: A Popular Systematic Guide To Understanding Biblical Truth.
-Section X. Chapter 56 The Application Of Salvation](https://amzn.to/3RLs9ue).
+The following description was supplied by Dr. Charles C. Ryrie in <span style="color:#A8A8A8;">Basic Theology: A Popular Systematic Guide To Understanding Biblical Truth.
+Section X. Chapter 56 The Application Of Salvation.</span>

 > The order is a logical one.
 Man needs to see his state of sin, have proof of the righteousness that the Savior provides, and be reminded that if he refuses to receive that Savior he faces certain condemnation.